StirlingLabs/BigBuffers/docs/source/RustUsage.md

 FlatBuffers supports both reading and writing FlatBuffers in Rust.

-To use FlatBuffers in your code, first generate the Rust modules from your schema with the `--rust` option to `flatc`.
+To use FlatBuffers in your code, first generate the Rust modules from your schema with the `--rust` option to `bufc`.
 Then you can import both FlatBuffers and the generated code to read or write FlatBuffers.

 For example, here is how you would read a FlatBuffer binary file in Rust: